ktorio/ktor-documentation/codeSnippets/snippets/static-files/README.md

 Then, navigate to the following pages:

+- [http://localhost:8080/resources](http://localhost:8080/resources) to see the default behaviour of `staticFiles`.
 - [http://localhost:8080/](http://localhost:8080/) to see the sample home page.
 - [http://localhost:8080/files](http://localhost:8080/) to see the default text file served as HTML.